TobiasNickel/TemplateManager/README.md

 This small framework help you to work with ejs or underscore templates.
 It let you easily structure your templete in a hierarchy.
 It enables to load subTemplates by providing a child templateManager to the used data-object.
 Now it can load templates from <template>-tags or via name throu ajax.

 ## Usage
-You can check everything in detail in the source of indexHTML. and the Templates folder.
+You can check everything in detail in the source of index.html and the Templates folder.

-create an object of TemplateManager: load your templatingEngine and the TemplateManagerClass.js in your HTML
+create an object of TemplateManager: load your templatingEngine and the TemplateManagerClass.js in your HTML and then

 var tM = new TemplateManager("EJS"); // you can also use "underscore"